Ranzeplay/arc/docs/reference/on-stack-data-sl-operations.md

 ## Load data

+The command prefix will be `0x37`.

 ### Field already written in symbol table

-The command prefix will be `PLACEHOLDER`.
+Only `loc_id` and `field_id` should be filled.

 ### Field not written in the symbol table

 You need to get the data handle before loading data.
+Additional things need to be provided in `args`.

 ## Save data

+The command prefix will be `0x38`.

 Data will be moved from the top of the stack to target location.

 ### Field already written in symbol table

-The command prefix will be `PLACEHOLDER`.
+Only `loc_id` and `field_id` should be filled.

 ### Field not written in the symbol table

-You need to get the data handle before saving data.
+You need to get the data handle before loading data.
+Additional things need to be provided in `args`.